 Family Readiness Volunteers, including Command Team Advisors, Family Readiness Assistants, and Morale Support Volunteers are the cornerstone to our UPFRP.
 We hope to recruit, train, and retain effective Family Readiness Volunteers to support our Command – please join us in supporting this critical function of our command.

-If you have any questions or if you are interested in finding out more about the UPFRP, please contact our Uniformed Readiness Coordinators, Chief Warrant Officer 3 David Inman at 757-445-0475 or Staff Sergeant Alfred Palacios at 757-445-0472.
+If you have any questions or if you are interested in finding out more about the UPFRP, please contact our Uniformed Readiness Coordinators, Chief Warrant Officer 3 David Inman at 757-445-0475 or Gunnery Sergeant Alfred Palacios at 757-445-0472.